 Angkor Archaeological Park is a massive complex spanning over 400 square kilometres, containing magnificent remains of several capitals of the Khmer empire dating from the 9th to 15th centuries.
 Located about 6 kilometres north of Siem Reap, there are various options for visiting the park.
 We had originally intended to book a tuk tuk with our hotel and explore on our own, but since our group had dwindled to just the two of us, I decided to sign us up for a join in group tour instead, so we could have the opportunity to socialize a little.
 It also turned out to be a good idea to have a guide who could give us some context for what we were seeing.

 A local company called Siem Reap Shuttle offered a package including hotel pickup in a mini bus and a tour guide for a visit through the small circuit, which includes Angkor Wat and Angkor Thom, and a sunset viewing at Phnom Bakheng.
 We ended up with 9 other tourists, for a nicely sized group of 11 people.
-Our fellow travellers were mostly from the United Kingdom and United States, and were a nice group to hang out with for the day.
+Our fellow travellers were mostly from the United Kingdom and United States, and were fun to hang out with for the day.

 A day at Angkor

 Our first stop was the beautiful and grand Angkor Wat…

 …where our guide demonstrated his amusing enthusiasm for helping us take photos.

 Then we conquered some seriously steep stairs…